MECTsrl/mect_apps/AnyTPAC/AseUSBTagReader/ReadMe.md

 The SerialReader class must be used through the global pointer variable **SerialReader \*tagReader;** declared in automation.cpp and instantiated only once within the code of the application Start Page (not in automation.cpp) because to work it must be connected to the Qt Event Loop.
 automation.cpp uses another thread, independent from the Qt Event loop.

 - It is preferable to create the SerialReader object when all the application pages have been created, inside the UpdateData code of the Start Page of the application, because the Qt Event Loop must already be active.
-The activation steps of the class must occur in the same creation thrad (see *page100::updateData()*).
+The activation steps of the class must occur in the same creation thrad (see *page100::updateData()*)
 - The first step is to verify that the file associated with the USB Device (*/dev/ttyUSB1)* exists (myStatus == 0)
-- The class must be created specifying the name of the device it will use and then the device can be opened with the method openSerialPort() (myStatus == 1) and .
+- The class must be created specifying the name of the device it will use and then the device can be opened with the method openSerialPort() (myStatus == 1)
 - Then you can set the operating parameters (setCRCEnabled() and setTagPollingIntervalms())  and eventually connect the class signals with the page slots (myStatus == 2)
-- If you use class signals connected to page slots, in the activation code (*page::reload()*) of another page you must use the method **tagReader->disconnect();;** to avoid multiple connections to tagReader Signals.
+- If you use class signals connected to page slots, in the activation code (*page::reload()*) of another page you must use the method **tagReader->disconnect();;** to avoid multiple connections to tagReader Signals

 The class exposes some methods for checking reader status, tag presence and type, reading and writing the tag user memory, which can be called only if a Tag has been detected within the range of the reader